rolfwessels/switchscheduler/schedule-service/README.md

 A Clojure library designed to create a schedule file based on schedule input

+To see it in action check out http://schedule-service.herokuapp.com/

 ## Prerequisites

 You will need [Leiningen][1] 1.7.0 or above installed.